 How to See Your PC’s Windows Experience Index Score in Windows 10

-The user-facing side of the Windows Experience Index score went away with the launch of Windows 8, but the core tool that measured the WEI score, the Windows System Assessment Tool (WinSAT), remains to this day, even in Windows 10.
+Starting with the launch of Windows 8, Microsoft took the unusual step of removing the user interface for the Windows Experience Index.
+The core tool that produces the results, the Windows System Assessment Tool (WinSAT), remains to this day, even in Windows 10.
 This tool can still generate a Windows Experience Index score for a user’s processor, memory, graphics, and disk performance, and these scores can be read by certain applications to ensure compatibility with a user’s PC.

 For Windows 10 users who still want to easily see their PC’s Windows Experience Index score, this data can be accessed in several different ways.

 The first way to see your Windows Experience Index score in Windows 10 is to manually run the WinSAT command.
 Launch the Command Prompt (or PowerShell) and enter the following command:

 This will execute the Windows System Assessment Tool and benchmark your system’s CPU, memory, 2D and 3D graphics, and storage speed.
 Just sit back and let the test finish; the time it takes to complete will depend on the speed of your PC’s components.